-- 1. An NIH Biosketch. - A one-page description of candidate's commitment to an academic career in patient-oriented research.
+- 1. An NIH Biosketch. - 2.
+A one-page description of the candidate's commitment to an academic career in patient-oriented research.
 Include a description of all professional responsibilities and show their relation to the proposed activities on the career award. - 3.
 A one-page detailed, structured training plan that includes at least some specific, didactic training to be undertaken during the appointment period. - 4.
 A seven-page research plan including Specific Aims (1 page) and Research Strategy (6 pages), the latter including Significance, Innovation, Approach, Impact, and Preliminary Studies.
 In addition (no page restriction), please include Literature Cited and information regarding Human Subjects and Vertebrate Animals as appropriate. - 5.
-A one-page description of how the candidate's training plans and research project support or align with the Vision of Healthy Chicago 2025, address one or more of the Healthy Chicago 2025 Assessment Themes, and work to create change in one or more of the Healthy Chicago 2025 Assessment Priority Areas.
+A description of how the research project furthers Translational Science by addressing or exhibiting one or more of the Translational Science Principles (2 page maximum).

-- 6. A budget and justification explaining how the applicant intends to spend \$30,000 per year for two years in support of their research project and training plan. - 7.
+- 6. A one-page description of how the candidate's training plans and research project support or align with the Vision of Healthy Chicago 2025, address one or more of the Healthy Chicago 2025 Assessment Themes, and work to create change in one or more of the Healthy Chicago 2025 Assessment Priority Areas. - 7.
+A budget and justification explaining how the applicant intends to spend \$30,000 per year for two years in support of their research project and training plan. - 8.
 A brief letter from the Department Chair or Section Leader addressing: - a.
-The candidate's prospects for development into an independently funded clinical/translational scientist: - The Department's assurance that at least 75% of the candidate's time will be protected for research career development and devoted to her/his role as a K12 Scholar (at least 50% for surgeons); - c.
-Names of the proposed mentors who will constitute a multidisciplinary mentoring committee for the Scholar (a minimum of two disciplines must be represented) - 8.
-A brief letter from the candidate's mentors, indicating their commitment to the candidate and endorsement of the candidate's training plan. - 9.
+The candidate's prospects for development into an independently funded clinical/translational scientist; - The Department's assurance that at least 75% of the candidate's time will be protected for research career development and devoted to her/his role as a K12 Scholar (at least 50% for surgeons); - c.
+Names of the proposed mentors who will constitute a multidisciplinary mentoring committee for the Scholar (a minimum of two disciplines must be represented) - 9.
+A brief letter from the candidate's mentors, indicating their commitment to the candidate and endorsement of the candidate's training plan. - 10.
 For projects that involve human subjects research, the following documentation must also be included in the application - a.
-While the protocol does not yet have to have IRB approval, the IRB application must have been submitted in AURA.
-Applicants must list "ISAP" as a reviewing committee in answering question 2.1.2 of your IRB application.
+While the protocol does not yet have to have IRB approval, the IRB application must have been submitted to the IRB.
+Applicants from the University of Chicago must list "ISAP" as a reviewing committee in answering question 2.1.2 of their IRB application in AURA.
 The ITM pilot application must list the project's AURA-IRB number.
 For applications coming from outside the University of Chicago, a copy of the complete IRB application, including all documents, must be submitted. - A completed Protection of Human Subjects document, following the instructions in the NIH's Supplemental Instructions for Preparing the Human Subjects Section of the Research Plan (http://grants.nih.gov/grants/funding/424/SupplementalInstructions.pdf). - c.
 List of Eligibility Criteria, including Age Limits - d.
-Inclusion plans for Women, Minorities and Children - e.
-Recruitment and Retention Plan - f.
-Study Timeline - g.
-Targeted Enrollment Table or Inclusion Data Record - h.
-Data and Safety Monitoring Plan - i.
+Inclusion plan for Women and Minorities - e.
+Plan for the Inclusion of Individuals Across the Lifespan - f.
+Recruitment and Retention Plan - g.
+Study Timeline - h.
+Targeted Enrollment Table or Inclusion Data Record - i.
+Data and Safety Monitoring Plan - j.
 Proof of Human Subjects Research and Good Clinical Practice training for all study personnel